recursivefaith/notebook/Oz.md

 ## Health
-**Sleep:** 82 (0031-0814) - Sleep was GOOD, had nightmares but still slept great wow **Dream:** Had a kind of lucid nightmare, triggered I think by overheating at night.
-Noticed that turning on the AC helped me get some deep deep sleep :)
+**Sleep:** 82 (0031-0814) - Sleep was GOOD, had nightmares but still slept great wow

-The nightmare was kind of traumatic, it was recursive.
-I was in some kind of experiment at a residential psyche ward that felt fun to be at at first.
-It was a kind of schizo university and everyone had schizo powers where people could summon entities (thematically it looked like a ward but the "feeling" was that i was in a university)

-I had gained lucidity at one point and went outside, I was near one of Portland's Bridges in 3rd perspective and flying around and doing silly dream things I can't remember.
-I remember visiting foodcarts and eating i think tacos

-At one point someone summoned an "ender beast" (what we called it) and suddenly there was a feeling that i was in a simulation.
-I still had some lucidity in that i felt like i could make my own choices, but it was limited in that i couldn't control the theme/nightmare switch

-The dream played out like a video game, Sonic the Hedgehog in 3D, and I was escaping the ender beast (kinda like The Nothing from Never Ending Story or SSERP from Pantheon).
-There was a violent segment of the dream where I had to watch my friends get consumed by the Ender Beast

-At one point I went into the basement and there was an inner acknowledgement that this would make the dream worse (basements are always scary in my dreams) but it was the only way i could escape.
-At one point I turned myself into a cat to see if I could hide from the beast and it seemed to work, but it kept attacking the other people and was scary.
-Then I kept "waking up" into other people at the ward.
-At first I would "wake up" confused feeling like I was in reality but then I would notice that I was looking at myself in 3rd person, gain some lucidity, and acccidentally lure the beast.
-At one point it was spawn-camping me and I woke up super fast like 10 times in a second

-When I woke up for real I was sweating but fell back to sleep quickly, I had another silly dream but I can't remember any details of it

 **1708** 4th beer
 **1707** 40mg (this was kind of a lot, i thought more time passed 😅)